winitzki/scall/tutorial/programming_dhall.md

 Dhall is a small, purely functional language.
 It will be easy to learn Dhall for readers already familiar with functional programming.

-The syntax of Dhall is similar to that of Haskell, except that the syntax for functions  resembles more the formal notation of System F and System Fω.
+The syntax of Dhall is similar to that of Haskell, except that the syntax for functions  is closer to the formal notation of System F and System Fω.
 For instance, System F's notation $ \Lambda t. ~ \lambda (x:t). ~ f ~ t~ x $ and System Fω's notation
 $ \lambda (t:*). ~ \lambda (x:t).~ f~ t~ x $ correspond to the Dhall syntax `λ(t : Type) → λ(x : t) → f t x`.